Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 How to Build a Stack Without Losing the Signal

-Choose the compound that directly matches the goal.
-Do not start with three compounds because a forum protocol looks impressive.
+The anchor is the compound that directly matches the goal.
+Three compounds at once, because a forum protocol looks impressive, is the failure mode here.

 Injection site, route, and BAC-water choice can make a stack look worse than it is.
 NAD+ usually fits IM better than SubQ.
 MOTS-c and SS-31 often benefit from NaCl BAC water.
 GHK-Cu can sting, but it is not a default NaCl compound.